a great day to avoid getting caught up in the excitement.

 “Pilate said to them, ‘Then what shall I do with Jesus who is called Christ?’
 They all said, ‘Crucify Him!’”
 Matthew 27:22 NASB

-In the most powerful and emotional display of people getting caught up in the excitement of the moment followed by the profound feeling of certainty that something terrible had just occurred due to that uncontrolled excitement of a crowd, Jesus of Nazareth was savagely beaten and then crucified.
+In the most powerful and emotional display of people getting caught up in the excitement of the moment followed by the profound feeling of certainty that something terrible had just occurred due to the uncontrolled excitement of that crowd, Jesus of Nazareth was savagely beaten and then crucified.

 Pilate tried to dissuade them.
 “And he said, ‘why, what evil has He done?’
 But they kept shouting all the more, saying, ‘Crucify Him!’”
 (Matthew 27:23 NASB).

 “Kill Him!
 Kill Him!” they screamed in their frenzy.
 Untold numbers of everyday people caught up in the moment and on the verge of murdering the Son of God.

 Jesus was nailed to the cross.
 The sky went dark in the middle of the day for three hours.
 Jesus cried out and He was given some wine soaked in a sponge.

 “And when Jesus had cried out again in a loud voice, He gave up His spirit.
 At that moment, the curtain of the temple was torn in two from top to bottom.
 The earth shook and the rocks split.
 The tombs broke open and the bodies of many holy people who had died were raised to life.”
 (Matthew 27:50-52 NIV).